 Welcome to the Van Bortle Lab

 Our group combines biochemical, molecular and genomic approaches to investigate RNA polymerase III (Pol III) transcription dynamics and mechanisms and pathways that regulate Pol III.
 We are probing the full extent of Pol III transcription, its dynamic, context-specific activities during development, and the regulatory factors and molecular events that modulate Pol III activity.
-We are also pursuing the functional activities of specific, cancer-associated small ncRNA expressed by Pol III with the overarching goal of understanding how Pol III contributes to cancer growth and metastasis.
+We are also pursuing the functional activities and consequences of specific, cancer-associated small ncRNA expressed by Pol III with the overarching goal of understanding how Pol III contributes to cancer growth and metastasis.

 Our genes are expressed by three DNA-dependent RNA polymerase machineries, Pol I, Pol II, and Pol III.
 RNA polymerase III (Pol III) is unique in that it exclusively transcribes genes encoding small noncoding RNA (ncRNA), many of which are critical for cell growth and proliferation.
 Upregulation of Pol III activity and specific small ncRNA are hallmarks of cancer.
 Currently, a mechanistic understanding of the events that give rise to Pol III overactivity and the downstream functions of multiple cancer-associated small RNA species remains lacking.

 The Pol III apparatus itself is unique in multiple respects, including the fact that Pol III switches its "identity" by replacing a single subunit during mammalian development.
 We have recently found that one form of Pol III, which re-emerges in many cancer types and is associated with poor survival outcomes, promotes the expression of specific small ncRNA implicated in cancer growth and metastasis.
-We are investigating the mechanisms underlying Pol III identity-driven transcription potential, as well as the downstream function(s) of Pol III-derived small ncRNA with the goal of deconstructing the relationship between Pol III overactivity, cancer growth, and human health outcomes.
+We are investigating the mechanisms underlying Pol III identity-driven transcription potential, as well as the downstream function(s) of Pol III-derived small ncRNA with the goal of deconstructing the relationship between Pol III overactivity, cancer growth, and health outcomes.

 05.15.23 | Welcome undergraduate students David Condroski (Computer Science) and Jamie Im (Chemistry)!